 Also ensure that you request your visa with enough time in advance: a minimum of 2 months is recommended.
 There have been cases in past conferences where late visa applications from participants led to their inability to attend the conference.

-Invitation visa letters should be requested during the online registration by ticking the appropriate box.
+Visa invitation letters can be requested during the online registration by ticking the appropriate box.
 The Local Organiser will ensure that all visa letters are sent once the registration payment is confirmed.
-Nonetheless, the they will not be held responsible for any visa-related issues or delays, nor are they able to speed up visa-related processes within the embassies, consulates, or the Greek Ministry of Foreign Affairs.
+Nonetheless, the Local Organiser will not be held responsible for any visa-related issues or delays, nor are they able to speed up visa-related processes within the embassies, consulates, or the Greek Ministry of Foreign Affairs.